 Clover can be one of the hardest lawn weeds to control.
 But with the right strategy, and products, you can kill clover and prevent it from coming back.

-It also has the ability to create its own nitrogen which makes it thrive in an underfed lawn.
+Clover also has the unique ability to create its own nitrogen which makes it thrive in an underfed lawn.

-Most varieties, such as white clover, are perennial, so you can count on it coming back even stronger as you leave it unchecked.
+Most varieties, such as white clover, are perennial, so you can count on it coming back every year as you leave it unchecked.
 It also self seeds and can pop up in sections of your landscape that have been clover free in the past.

 Clover Life Cycle